Turkish lira plunges after Erdogan sacks hawkish cenbank chief | Headlines

 The lira has lost half its value since a 2018 currency crisis.
 Kavcioglu said in the statement that policy meetings will remain on a monthly schedule, suggesting any rate cuts may wait until the next planned meeting on April 15.

-(Additional reporting by Nevzat Devranoglu in Ankara and Can Sezer and Ali Kucukgocmen in Istanbul; Writing by Jonathan Spicer; Editing by Catherine Evans, David Evans and Barbara Lewis)
+(Additional reporting by Kevin Buckland in Tokyo, Nevzat Devranoglu in Ankara, and Can Sezer and Ali Kucukgocmen in Istanbul; Writing by Jonathan Spicer; Editing by Catherine Evans, David Evans, Barbara Lewis and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)